cadekane/hawaiian-islands-solution/README.md

 ### Visualize your array in HTML

 At this point, we want to display the characteristics of our island objects.
-Run the HTML to see the results.
+Run the HTML file to see the results.

+The HTML file draws from the JavaScript script.js file you've been working on.
+Specifically, read the pre-written code to visualize your island information and see if you can trace how it works.

 ## Part III: Add and Edit an Attribute